Family Of Faith (For Children)

 The Family of Faith Program is a new religious education initiative.
 It concentrates on supporting and strengthening families in both faith and their family unity.
 The program results in strengthening both the family and parish life as a great “Family of Faith.”
 It builds upon the most powerful element of effective faith transmission, the family.

 This program has a term of four years.
 The complete course is an introduction to all aspects of Catholic faith, life and morals.
 Through it, the students and their parents, will grow together in their spiritual journey, through attendance at Holy Mass, regular family activities, prayer, and participation in parish life.
-Instead of being something external, isolated, or merely obligatory at times for various reasons, students will come to understand and value their religion as a way of life—for all their lives!
+Instead of being something external, isolated, or something merely obligatory, students will come to understand and value their religion as a lifelong way of life!

-Why is St. Mary of the Angels changing its classroom Religious Education (CCD) to the Family of Faith program?
+Why did St. Mary of the Angels change from classroom Religious Education (CCD) to the Family of Faith program?

-We want to introduce your children to a real, personal relationship with Christ now, and strengthen and guide them throughout their lives in the most effective way possible.
-THE most powerful teacher for children on their path of life is their own parents!
+We want to introduce your children to a real, personal relationship with Christ, and strengthen and guide them throughout their lives in the most effective way possible.
+The most powerful teacher for children on their path of life is their own parents!

 Studies have shown that when both parents actively practice the faith, the majority of their children will too – that is still true even today.
 When one or both parents do not practice, most likely their children will not practice the faith as adults.